+7 (707) 051 22 20

 Duration and role of parents

-Teamwork: defectologist, neuropsychologist
+Teamwork: speech therapist, neuropsychologist

-Formats and Prices
+Formats and prices

 We offer two main formats: sessions at our center and at home.
-We do not practice online sessions for children with ASD because without physical contact and visual control, effectiveness drops by 70%.
+We do not practice online sessions for children with ASD, because without physical contact and visual control, effectiveness drops by 70%.
 Prices in Almaty vary, and we strive to keep them affordable.
 Below is a table with current prices.

 FormatDurationPrice (tenge)Note